 Key Contacts – Immigration Team

 Nichola Carter, in addition to her management role, also takes a hands-on approach role in advising the firm’s clients with particular emphasis on sponsor compliance work.
-Regarded as one of the UK’s leading sponsor compliance experts, Nichola advises businesses, charities and education sector clients, including universities, independent schools and private colleges on, that need sponsor licences under Tiers 2, 4 or 5.
+Regarded as one of the UK’s leading sponsor compliance experts, Nichola advises businesses, charities and education sector clients, including universities, independent schools and private colleges, that need sponsor licences under Tiers 2, 4 and 5.
 She also advises entrepreneurs, business-persons and high net worth individuals seeking entry to the UK under the entrepreneur, investor and business routes of the Points Based System.
 You can find out more about Nichola here.

 CHAMBERS & PARTNERS